Rocky Balboa: Boxing style

 Rocky Balboa fights as a southpaw (left-handed).
 In the second film, against Apollo Creed, he comes out orthodox and Mickey intends for him to switch back to southpaw late in the last round, but Balboa refuses saying "no tricks, I ain't switching".
 Mickey tells him that Apollo is ready for him (if he continues using his right) and so towards the end of the round, he does indeed lead with his left.
 The real reason for this is Sylvester Stallone tore his pectoral muscles in training, but the idea was probably taken from the great southpaw boxer "Marvelous" Marvin Hagler who would sometimes come out orthodox to confuse opponents.

 Rocky was an all-or-nothing brawler coming into his first bout with Creed; however, under the training of Mickey, he began to develop his boxing skills which he eventually mastered.
 During his reign as world champion, he became a class hybrid fighter, possessing the qualities of an inside fighter, brawler, and swarmer.
 With the exception of his rematch against Clubber Lang (where he fights as an outside fighter), he often advances quickly upon his opponents, driving them into the ropes in order to attack the body.
 Balboa's best attribute is without question his near-superhuman ability to absorb a multitude of the hardest hits without falling — an attribute he often employs on purpose to wear down his opponents, sacrificing defensive strategy to land his own punches.

 Because of this rare talent, Balboa can afford to keep his hands in position to strike rather than up high to block.
 Because he takes more punches than he throws, it is easy to overlook his incredible punching power.
 Rocky also has an uncanny ability to sense weakness in his opponents, often capitalizing on every shift in momentum possible.
 He is acknowledged as having the most devastating body attack in the sport, with his body blows causing internal bleeding in Creed and breaking Drago's ribs.
 After going two rounds with Balboa, Ivan Drago told his trainer (in Russian), "He's not human, he's like a piece of iron."
 Mason Dixon once remarked about Balboa: "that guy's got bricks in his gloves."
-These qualities, in concert, helped land him a high percentage of KO victories over the course of his career.
+These qualities, in concert, helped land him a high percentage of knockout victories over the course of his career.